lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session06_say.md

  + The *Wait Time Affects Referrals* detail shows the connection between patient *Referral Rates*, patients *Waiting to Start* CC and *Target Wait Times* for patients.

  + For this activity of telling a systems story, our team is concerned patients are having to wait longer than the team would like to start Care Coordination.

- + Let's do a quick orientation to the diagram.
-   ++ The "B" with a circle arrow around it on the diagram is a symbol for a balancing loop.
-A balancing loop is one where, if one of the three variables - Patients Waiting to Start, New Patient Wait Times, or Referral Rate - is held constant, the other two will fluctuate up and down.
-   ++ In telling a systems story, we want to trace the loop all the way around until we are back where we started - so that we close the feedback or balancing loop.
-   ++ On the model diagram, you see plus and minus signs next to the blue lines.
-We're going to be referring to these throughout *MTL*. **Use Thumbs to demonstrate +/- concept**: If there is a plus sign between two variables, this means they move in the same direction (thumbs up - both up for increasing or both down for decreasing).
-If there is a minus sign, the two variables move in opposite directions (1 thumb up, 1 thumb down).

  +  So, we'll start this systems story with the *Referral Rate* - the green box.
 As a clinician you know that when *Referral Rates* increase, there is an increase in the back log of patients *Waiting to Start* a service, in this case CC.
    ++ As the patients *Waiting to Start* increases, the average *New Patient Wait Time* starts to climb.
 Note the plus sign from *Waiting to Start* to *New Patient Wait Time* which indicates they will move in the same direction.
 So, if the patients *Waiting to Start* decreases, the *New Patient Wait Time* will decrease also.